-These Gluten Free Blood Orange and Chocolate Cupcakes are are low carb, absolutely decadent!
-A chocolate cupcake with a tender crumb infused with blood orange juice and topped with a tangy blood orange cream cheese frosting, these cupcakes are the perfect mix of chocolate, and colorful citrus with a tender crumb, vibrant flavor and gorgeous color.
+These Gluten Free Blood Orange Chocolate Cupcakes are are low carb, absolutely decadent!
+A chocolate cupcake with a tender crumb infused with blood orange juice and topped with a tangy blood orange cream cheese frosting.
+Rich chocolate, a moist and light cake with a vibrant flavor or color!

 Please tell us we aren't the only ones that are just absolutely OBSESSED with a good chocolate and orange combo.
 No?
 GOOD, I mean, really.
 It's just so understated and wonderful, and we can't get enough!

 When blood orange season came around, we knew we had to get to work on something truly special.
 Blood oranges are just so gorgeous and they taste incredible too.
 The combination of a rich, chocolate cupcake and the light and bright blood orange is just the perfect match.

 There is blood orange juice and zest in both the chocolate cupcake, as well as in the decadent cream cheese frosting.
 You get a fabulous blood orange taste in every single bite, without it being too much.
 You guys are going to love these gluten free blood orange chocolate cupcakes, we can guarantee it!

 We answer a lot of questions in the body of the text, as well as talk about substitutions, etc. in the body of the text.
 You can feel free to skip to the recipe card if you want to get right into it.

 This post is also available as a Google Web Story.

 - Bob's Red Mill Super-Fine Almond Flour- Our preferred gluten free and low carb baking flour.
 Bob's Red Mill Super-Fine Almond Flour is just that, super finely ground, so you're not going to get a bunch of grainy bits.
 Do not substitute this for coconut flour, they are definitely not an equal substitute.